Netherheaven

-Netherheaven is the eighth studio album by American technical death metal band Revocation, released on September 09, 2022, via Metal Blade.
+Netherheaven is the eighth studio album by the American technical death metal band Revocation, released on September 09, 2022, via Metal Blade.
 It is the band's first album not to feature rhythm guitarist Dan Gargiulo after his departure in June 2020 and final album to feature bassist Brett Bamberger.
 This is also their third album since Existence Is Futile, marks their return as a trio.

 "Re-Crucified" features guest vocal appearances from the late Trevor Strnad of The Black Dahlia Murder and George "Corpsegrinder" Fisher of Cannibal Corpse.
 Frontman David Davidson stated, "My whole idea of having two guest vocalists was inspired by Dante's Inferno.
 I wanted it to feel like the journey through the different circles of hell and the interactions with different demons and apparitions.
 Trevor's theatrical style added a great narrative and Corpsegrinder is just a powerhouse.
 It’s not often you get two icons on one track."

 Revocation promoted the album with a European tour in January and February 2023, with support from Goatwhore, Alluvial, and Creeping Death.